Webhooks

 1. Customer pays Lightning invoice

-4. Lightning Enable sends webhook to your endpoint
+4. Lightning Enable forwards a signed webhook to your callback URL

 5. Your server processes the event